madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

         *args: Tkinter.Canvas .delete(*args)

-    .update_after_treeview(canvas_width, treeview_width, to_left)
-        Updates item locations on the CustomCanvas to account for new space created or space taken away by the treeview.

-        Parameters:
-            canvas_width (int): Current CustomCanvas width.
-            treeview_width (int): Treeview width if open.
-            to_left (bool): Determines if boxes should be moved to the left due to treeview being opened.

     .handle_right_click(event)
         Handles right click event on CustomCanvas.
 Possible actions are finishing selection, cancelling wire pulling, showing context menu.